tnichols217/notes/college/Extra Questions.md

 ## 🟨

 > [!para]
 > Securing Cyberspace is the most important to me.
-It is evident that in the current state of the world, not many people are educated on security and privacy
+It is evident that in the current state of the world, not many people are educated on the security and privacy in the digital space.
+Cyberspace in general already has

 # 🟨 Ecole Polytechnique (March 21)